marcinkuzminski/rhodecode/README.rst

 - Default permissions on each repository is read, and owner is admin.
 So remember to update these.
-- In order to use full power of async tasks, You must install message broker preferrably rabbitmq and start celeryd daemon together with hg-app.
+- In order to use full power of async tasks, You must install message broker preferably rabbitmq and start celeryd daemon together with hg-app.
   The app should gain a lot of speed and become much more responsible.
   For installation instructions You can visit: http://ask.github.com/celery/getting-started/index.html.